diegofornalha/coflow.com.br/content/pages/2023/janeiro/news/web-summit-rio.md

     backgroundSize: full
     title: CoFlow
     titlePt: CoFlow
-    text: >+
+    text: >
-      Our company shares the same vision as Dapper Labs, which is to create industry-leading web3 experiences and develop dapps on the flow blockchain that provide users with a simple way to manage their assets and use the blockchain.
+      Our company shares the same vision as Dapper Labs, which is to create industry-leading web3 experiences and develop dapps on the Flow Blockchain that provide users with a simple way to manage their assets and use the blockchain.
 Our mission is to make the world a more accessible and enjoyable place through consumer adoption of decentralized technologies.
     textPt: >
       Nossa empresa compartilha a mesma visão do Dapper Labs, que é criar experiências web3 líderes do setor e desenvolver dapps no Blockchain de